GSA/digitalgov.gov/content/resources/an-introduction-to-domain-management.md

 It’s important to make sure that domains are chosen and maintained well.
 Your domain name is one of the first lines of trust when it comes to interacting with your agency.
 If people navigating the internet can match the name of your domain with the name of your agency in such a way that the user can understand that they have found the correct place, that’s one step in [establishing trust](https://digital.gov/topics/trust/).

 Managing domains is also key for [security](https://digital.gov/topics/security/).
 People with malicious intent can register domain names that are similar to agency sites, and, as a result, can trick people into giving away their personal information, and more.
-For example, malicious actors have sought to [impersonate election organizations](https://get.gov/about/elections/).
+For example, malicious actors have sought to [impersonate election organizations](https://get.gov/domains/election-offices/).

-When you use a `.gov` TLD, it increases security because the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/) (CISA) enforces [multi-factor authentication](https://get.gov/2018/10/1/doing-the-2-step/) on all accounts in the [.gov registrar](https://www.get.gov/).
+When you use a `.gov` TLD, it increases security because the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/) (CISA) manages the .gov top-level domain and authenticates the identity of each account.
+Read more about the [Benefit of .gov domains](https://get.gov/domains/benefits).

 ## How to manage your domains well